remarkjs/react-markdown/README.md

 )
 ```

+## Upgrading to 4.0

+Should be straightforward.
+You might need to alter you code slightly if you:
+- Are using `allowedTypes` (add `text` to the list)
+- Rely on there being a container `<div>` without a class name around your rendered markdown

+See [CHANGELOG](CHANGELOG.md) for more details.

 ## Notes

 If you don't need to render HTML, this component does not use `dangerouslySetInnerHTML` at all -